rectorphp/rector-book-feedback/.github/ISSUE_TEMPLATE/3_text.md

 # Text Improvement

-I think text on page <complete> could be improved:
+I think the text on page <complete> could be improved:

 **Why?**